DOAJ/doaj/README.md

-doaj
-====

-The Directory of Open Access Journals - website and directory software
+#The Directory of Open Access Journals (DOAJ)

+This repository provides the software which drives the DOAJ website and the DOAJ directory.

+Install into a virtual env, and then start with

+    portality/app.py